dalyIsaac/Whim/docs/docs/concepts.md

 To see the available layout engines, see [Layout Engines](layout-engines.md).

-## Workspace Manager

-The "workspace manager" or [`IWorkspaceManager`](api/Whim.IWorkspaceManager.html) in Whim is responsible for the creation and removal of workspaces.
-It also manages the active workspace.

 ## Window Manager

 The "window manager" or [`IWindowManager`](api/Whim.IWindowManager.html) is used by Whim to manage [`IWindow`](apis/Whim.IWindow.html)s.
 It listens to window events from Windows and notifies listeners (Whim core, plugins, etc.).